Mixed States Uniquely Determined by Marginals and Additivity: Additivity of mixed UDA states

-(iv) $\a_{A_1}$ and $\b_{B_1}$ are pure, $\rank(\a_{A_2A_3})= \rank(\b_{B_2B_3})=2$, and $\a_{A_2A_3}\ox \b_{B_2B_3}$ is LU equivalent to $(H\oplus 0)\ox (D\oplus 0)$ in \eqref{eq:D+0oxH+0}. \end{theorem} We recall that Theorem 1 in \cite{add2023shen} shows that if two mixed states $\a$ and $\b$ are both $k$-UDA and one of them is pure, then $\a\ox \b$ is $k$-UDA directly.
+We recall that Theorem 1 in \cite{add2023shen} shows that if two mixed states $\a$ and $\b$ are both $k$-UDA and one of them is pure, then $\a\ox \b$ is $k$-UDA directly.
 Obviously, this fact is included in Theorem \ref{th:add3-qubit} (ii), where a pure $\a_{A_{j_2}A_{j_3}}\ox\b_{B_1}$ naturally satisfies the conditions in Theorem \ref{th:rhoA1 ox A23 iff}.
 It is also shown that the purity of $\a$ or $\b$ is a rather strict condition for mixed states since the additivity also holds for mixed UDA $\a$ and $\b$.
-Theorem \ref{th:add3-qubit} implies that the rank of $\a$ and $\b$ is less than four and the rank of $\a\ox\b$ is less than 4 if their UDA additivity holds.
+Theorem \ref{th:add3-qubit} implies that the rank of $\a$ and $\b$ is less than four and the rank of $\a\ox\b$ is less than four if their UDA additivity holds.
 Note that $\a\ox \b$ is a six-qubit state whose rank is at most 64.
 Hence, UDA additivity holds only for states with relatively low rank.